suyash0103/Lighthouse/README.md

 - Open the cbp file with codeblocks.
 - Build and run.

 ### On Ubuntu
 - To compile the program: `gcc lighthouse2.c -lglut -lGL -lGLU -o lighthouse`
 - To run the program `./lighthouse`

+### Resolution
+The current program runs perfectly in 1360 × 760 resolution.
+Before running the program the resolution can be changed in the program.

 ## Team Members
 * [Nishant Kumar](https://github.com/NishantKr97),16IT123